 Another favorite of ours for hiking is Washington Township Park in Avon, and we also love Avon Town Hall Park.
 Avon Town Hall Park not only includes an 18-hole disc golf course but also outdoor ping pong tables with paddles and balls right on-site, and it is all free.

 Going right along with nature, you can also cater to the green thumb in your family by visiting Avon Gardens.
-Located at 6259 E. County Road 91 North in Avon, you will find 5 acres of beautifully manicured gardens with new spring flowers and buds.
+Located at 6259 E. County Road 91 North in Avon, you won't find a more peaceful or tranquil place than this 5 acres of beautifully manicured gardens with new spring flowers and buds.

 And since you are so close, you should also visit the Indianapolis Motor Speedway Hall of Fame Museum.
 Take a step back to see where racing got it's start.
 Perfect for the race fan you know and love.